 Interserver is a great choice for website owners who want cheap and reliable hosting without the annoying price hikes.
 Also, if you’re a student or a non-profit you might qualify for free hosting, in that case they’re definitely worth exploring.

-They have a lot going for them, but SiteGround shines in its commitment to customer support and maintaining high levels of reliability.
+They have a lot going for them, but Namecheap shines in its commitment to customer support and maintaining high levels of reliability.

 Plus, it regularly has high uptime and solid site loading speeds, check out these recent stats:

-Beyond customer service, you’ll also get a free SSL certificate, bundled CDN, daily backups, and site migration.
+Beyond customer service, you’ll also get SSD hosting, free automatic SSL installations up to 50 sites, Free Supersonic CDN, and 30-day money-back guarantee.

-The starter shared hosting plan costs you $3.95 for your initial term.
-However, you are limited to only 10 GB of disk space and 10,000 monthly visitors.
-So, if your site is growing fast, you might have to upgrade your plan.
+The Stellar shared hosting plan costs you $1.44 for your initial term.
+However, you are limited to only 20 GB of SSD disk space and 3 websites.
+So, if your site is growing fast, you have the ability to upgrade your plan.

-When you choose a hosting plan, you also have the opportunity to choose between multiple data centers, whether that’s in the US, Asia, or Europe.
+When you choose a hosting plan, you also have the opportunity to choose between multiple data centers, whether that’s in the US, or UK.

-SiteGround is deeply focused on customer service and employ a regular team of WordPress experts.
-If you want a support team you can rely on, then SiteGround is worth checking out.
+Namecheap is deeply focused on affordable yet high quality web hosting.
+If you want a support team you can rely on, then Namecheap is worth checking out.

 HostPapa – Smart and Reliable Web Hosting